curl/curl/docs/HTTP3.md

 To fix before we remove the experimental label:

  - the used QUIC library needs to consider itself non-beta
- - it's fine to "leave" individual backends as experimental if necessary
+ - it is fine to "leave" individual backends as experimental if necessary

 # ngtcp2 version